weacodi/weacodi-grafana-plugin/README.md

 **Important Note**

 This plugin is **fully functional** and actively used in production on [weacodi.com](https://weacodi.com) as a live demonstration of the original **Weather Comfort Diagram™ (Weacodi®)** method.
+The plugin is not listed in the official Grafana plugins catalog due to unresolved differences regarding the preferred licensing file structure and plugin type requirements.

 **To install and use the plugin**: